 This is often the most overlooked element of offboarding and where the hidden gold can be!

-Two to three months after we have ceased our working relationship, I like to reach out and check if they are happy with everything and did they have any final questions.
+Two to three months after we have ceased our working relationship, reach out and check if they are happy with everything and did they have any final questions.
 Has the product or service you delivered to them had the desired result?

-Referrals from previous clients can be a great (and in my opinion, the best) source of future clients so it really makes sense for everyone to keep supporting them and maintain the relationship.
+Referrals from previous clients are a great source of future clients so it really makes sense to keep supporting them and maintain the relationship.

 That’s A Wrap!
 Creating a Standout Client Offboarding Experience

-Creating amazing client management processes and systems is part of my service offering, so if you’re looking for some help with yours, click here to apply and see where I can help!
+Creating amazing client management processes and systems is part of our service offering, so if you’re looking for some help with yours, click here to see our services!